HimashiNethinikaRodrigo/Virus_Analyzer/README.md

 # Virus_Analyzer

-Analyze file and output whether file is file with virus or not - MD5
+Analyze file and output whether file is file with virus or not.

+use org.apache.commons.codec.digest.DigestUtils.md5Hex